dortania/OpenCore-Install-Guide/config-laptop.plist/arrandale.md

 This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore.
 For us, we'll need the following:

 * OSI rename
-  * This is required when using SSDT-XOSI as we redirect all OSI calls to this SSDT**
+  * This is required when using SSDT-XOSI as we redirect all OSI calls to this SSDT, **this is not needed if you're using SSDT-GPIO**

 | Comment | String | Change _OSI to XOSI |
 | :--- | :--- | :--- |